sophieynw/sophieynw/README.md

 </div>

 ## ✨ fun fact
-My [Airbnbs](https://www.airbnb.ca/users/show/2301196) are my pride and joy!
+I own a few [Airbnbs](https://www.airbnb.ca/users/show/2301196) which I designed, furnished, and renovated over the years.
+They are managed by a third party now, but they are my pride and joy!